A Collection of Resources Related to Writing A Book

 Distractions will hurt your writing.
 Many times, you will find yourself in the zone and writing nonstop.
 If you are distracted or interrupted, it will change your pace, and your ideas may get away from you.
 It’s essential to avoid distractions.

-Work in a quiet place, turn off your cell phone, TV, radio, etc. Put on some headphones and listen to an audio that motivates you and can keep you focused and concentrate on your writing to let the ideas flow.
+Work in a quiet place, turn off your cell phone, TV, radio, etc. Put on some headphones and listen to an audio that motivates you and can keep you focused and allow you to concentrate on your writing while the ideas flow.

 Fix Errors Later

 As you’re writing, you want to keep the flow going.
 You don’t want to stop to fix spelling or grammar mistakes.
 If you have the option turn off your spell checker because those red lines can be distracting.
 When you’re finished writing a section, then turn on your spell checker and correct the errors and polish your writing.